-All full time or regular part-time district employees and substitute employees who worked at least thirty (30) days in the current or prior school year shall be provided free admission to all home activities of the school district (except for Wisconsin Interscholastic Athletic Association tournament contests).
+All full time or regular part-time district employees shall be issued an activities pass for free admission to all home activities of the school district (except for Wisconsin Interscholastic Athletic Association tournament contests).
 To gain free admission, district employees will be required to show their employee identification card.
 Free admission shall be for the employee and a guest.
 The employee must be present in order for a guest to gain free admission to an event.
 Policy 652.1.